kaije/kaije/README.md

 ## Hey there!

 I'm Kelly, a full stack developer from Brisbane Australia.

 I'm currently focused on:

-- Contributing to open source projects of interest
 - Kotlin and TypeScript
+- Venturing into .NET and C#
 - Learning more about developer portals, particularly Spotify's [Backstage](https://backstage.io/)
 - Technical writing, better documentation, and docs like code
-- Venturing into .NET and C#

 When I'm not doing dev-related stuff, I'm: